AmitKumarDas/Decisions/blogs/first_steps_with_rust.md

 - Are you unsure of integer type?
 > So how do you know which type of integer to use?
 If you’re unsure, Rust’s defaults are generally good choices, and integer types default to i32: this type is generally the fastest, even on 64-bit systems.
 The primary situation in which you’d use isize or usize is when indexing some sort of collection.
 -
+- What is the default in floating point?
+> The default type is f64 because on modern CPUs it’s roughly the same speed as f32 but is capable of more precision.

 ## Simple